LaurentRDC/dissertation/content/introduction.md

 The core working principle of mode-locked oscillators is to fix the phase relationship between allowed amplitude modes within a laser cavity.
 This phase relationship enforces that constructive interference happen regularly, producing a train of ultrashort pulses.
 These systems typically use titanium-doped sapphire as the gain medium (Ti-sapphire), because the gain bandwidth of this medium accomodates the intrinsically large bandwidth of short laser pulses (\SI{>45}{\nano\meter}, or \SI{>3}{\tera\hertz}).

 @fig:mode-locking shows an example of the first 30 longitudinal modes of a cavity coming together to form a strong pulse.
-In reality, pulses may combine $10^6$ modes to maximize peak power.
+In reality, pulses may combine $10^6$ modes to maximize peak power [@Siegman1986].

 ```{#fig:mode-locking .matplotlib caption="Demonstration of how phase relationship between amplitude modes in a laser cavity can lead to a strong pulse. **a)** The first six longitudinal modes of a laser cavity. **b)** Combination of the first 30 modes of the cavity creates a very strong pulse in the center of the cavity."}
 from skued import spectrum_colors